 The University of Arkansas is enrolling and graduating more students than any other institution in Arkansas.
 The qualifications and diversity of the entering freshman classes have continued to increase in recent years, as have the university's efforts to retain and graduate students.
 Through increased scholarships for Arkansas students and endowed chairs and professorships, the University of Arkansas is retaining Arkansas' best students from all 75 counties and attracting scholars from throughout the world.
 The university's progress brings positive national attention to the state of Arkansas in the higher education arena as well as in the areas of economic development, basic and applied research and scholarship.
 For the 13th year in a row, the U of A is ranked in the top tier of national universities in the Best Colleges annual ranking from U.S. News and World Report.
 The University of Arkansas is committed to its one-student-at-a-time philosophy to ensure that its diverse mix of students receive the mentoring and innovative teaching they need to succeed both at the university and in their chosen careers upon graduation.
-In the last 15 years, the six-year graduation rate of University's new Student Success Center and related mentoring, teaching and support initiatives grow to help students meet their educational goals.
+In the last 15 years, the six-year graduation rate of University of Arkansas new freshmen has increased by more than 10 percent, and it continues to move upward as the university's new Student Success Center and related mentoring, teaching and support initiatives grow to help students meet their educational goals.